Skip to content

 uga = ll.Country('Uganda')

-# First call: builds from source (~30 seconds)
+# First call: builds from source (10s of seconds to minutes depending on country)

 hh = uga.household_characteristics()